Characterization of Multianode Photomultiplier Tubes for use in the CLAS12 RICH Detector: Results

 The histograms show the distributions of the ratios of the measured $scale$ parameter to the average of its values measured in the six MAROC locations.
 The spreads observed are different for the runs at 1000~V and at 1100~V, and the values are comparable to the spreads observed in Fig.~\ref{fig:pglobal_Rs}.
 Thus we conclude that switching the location of the MaPMT in the test setup did not cause significant systematic uncertainties in the measured parameters.
 Similar studies were performed for the other extracted parameters.
 The observed stability of the extracted quantum efficiencies during these tests, and also comparisons of measurements of quantum efficiency on the same MaPMT made few months apart, indicated to the short- and long-term stability of the laser light source yield at a very good level within the range of statistical errors in the evaluated $\mu$ parameter.

 Figure~\ref{fig:pglobal_qe_all} shows a pattern similar to Fig.~\ref{fig:pglobal_sc} for the $\mu$ parameter, with the difference that $\mu$ essentially does not depend on high voltage, but it is proportional to the light intensity.
 The plot shows that the distributions at different high voltages are on top of each other at a given light intensity but shift in log scale when the light intensity changes.
 In the plot, the parameter $\mu$ is shown normalized to the number of photons coming to each pixel in the ``wheel position 3'' setting, to provide the associated value of quantum efficiency.
 The overall averaged quantum efficiency measured in this work at the wavelength of 470 nm is close to the values given in the manufacturer's specifications for the H12700 MaPMTs \cite{H12700}.
+The average value of QE for all measured pixels is slightly above 20\%, with the pixel-to-pixel spread of about 30\%, to be compared with the average QE number quoted by Hamamatsu at about 21\%.

 Figure~\ref{fig:pglobal_mHV} illustrates the stability of the evaluated $\mu$ parameter measured at different values of high voltage.
 As we had only two settings, the plot shows the distributions of the ratios $R_{\mu\mathrm{HV}} = \mu_{\mathrm{HV1.1}}/\mu_{\mathrm{HV1.0}}$ of the values of $\mu$ measured at 1100~V to the values at 1000~V. The width of the distribution around $R = 1$ may characterize the statistical uncertainty in the measurement of $\mu$.
 The plot shows that the relative $\mu$ spread is approximately within 1\% of the value.
 In first approximation, the quantum efficiency is not expected to be dependent on the high voltage applied to a MaPMT.
 However, the distributions show slight systematic shifts in the ratio, indicating a small dependence of quantum efficiency on the high voltage applied, with a slope of about 0.2\% per 100 V change.
 Practically the change is insignificant and within the statistical uncertainties, however, there might be some attempts to explain it assuming, for example, that the larger electric field at the cathode region may improve the probability of photoelectron knock out, or improve the collection probability of the photoelectrons at the first dynodes.